-Where to Purchase
+Where to purchase

 Fancy breeds are pretty to look at but generally make poor production birds.
-These should not be used if production efficiency is desired.
+Don't choose these breeds if production efficiency is desired.

-If organic production is desired, organic feeds are available at most feed outlets.
+Organic feeds are available at most feed outlets.
 In general, chickens fed organic feeds do not perform as well as those fed conventional feeds.